therealnoof/terraform-aws-sslo-lab/README.md

 ##Caution, this code deploys actual AWS infrastructure, therefore this will cost $.
 Deploy at your own peril.##

-##For Lab or demostration purposes only do not use this for a productionn environment.
-Contact F5 Sales team for help##
+##For Lab or demostration purposes only do not use this for a productionn environment.##

+##Contact your F5 Sales team for architecture assistance##

 This IaC supports a L3 Reverse Proxy Inbound SSLO topology.